BenWiederhake/splaycompress/README.md

 ## Install

 This software isn't ready yet for widespread use.
-However, it's less than 1000 lines of code, it's MIT licensed, so you could just copy it.
+However, it's less than 1000 lines of code, it's MIT licensed, so you could just copy it and install it with `cargo`.

 I might make it available through crates.io if there is any demand.

 ## Usage

+The library itself provides two functions, `compress` and `decompress`, each of which takes an input implementing `Read` and an output implementing `Write`.
+They both read the input, (de)compress it, and write the result to the output.

+### `jan`, the CLI tool

 Currently, the program is extremely simple and stupid: